farhan2784/Password-Strength-Checker-Tool/README.md

-# Password-Strength-Checker-Tool

-Website Tool to build and Check Strong Password!
+Password Strength Checker Tool

-Complete, production-ready, static Password Strength Checker website that you can host directly on AWS S3 — no backend needed, secure, mobile-friendly, served securely over HTTPS via Cloudflare.
+A lightweight, secure, and mobile-friendly static website to evaluate password strength and generate robust passwords, hosted on AWS S3 and served over HTTPS via Cloudflare.

-This Website Tool is My First Project Using AWS S3 Service for hosting static website served securely over HTTPS.
+This project marks my first experience hosting a static website on AWS S3, leveraging Cloudflare for secure, high-performance delivery.

 🎯 Features
-Real-time password strength meter (using zxcvbn, same library used by Dropbox) Visual feedback (color-coded strength bar)
-Shows estimated crack time
+Real-Time Password Strength Meter: Powered by zxcvbn (used by Dropbox) for accurate strength evaluation.
+Visual Feedback: Color-coded strength bar for intuitive user experience.
+Crack Time Estimation: Displays estimated time to crack the password.
+Password Warnings: Alerts for common passwords, repetitive characters, or predictable patterns.
-Warns about common passwords, repetition, patterns Clean, modern UI with Tailwind CSS (via CDN — no build step) 100% static — perfect for S3 hosting
+Modern UI: Clean, responsive design built with Tailwind CSS (CDN-based, no build step required).
+Fully Static: Ideal for AWS S3 hosting with no backend dependencies.
-No external tracking or cookies — privacy-friendly
+Privacy-Focused: No external tracking, cookies, or analytics for maximum user privacy.

 📁 File Structure for S3
-You’ll upload just one file:
+Only one file is needed for deployment:

 index.html

-That’s it! ✅
+That's all! ✅

-🚀 How to Deploy to AWS S3
+🚀 Deployment Guide for AWS S3 and Cloudflare

-✅ STEP 1: Prepare Your S3 Bucket (if not already done) Go to AWS S3 Console
+✅ Step 1: Set Up Your S3 Bucket

+Navigate to the AWS S3 Console.
-Create a new bucket (e.g., my-password-checker-2025)
+Create a new bucket (e.g., my-password-checker-2025).
-Enable Static Website Hosting in bucket properties Index document: index.html
+Enable Static Website Hosting in bucket properties.
+Set Index document to index.html.

-Upload index.html to the bucket
+Upload index.html to the bucket.
-Set bucket policy for public read (if not already):
+Configure the bucket policy for public read access:

 {
   "Version": "2012-10-17",